Qiskit/qiskit-serverless/_sources/deployment/client_configuration.rst.txt

 we need to know two things: the `username/password` (authentication details) and the `host` of our gateway server.

-If you are using the local docker-compose setup, your username and password would be `user` and `password123`, respectively, and the host would be `http://gateway:8000`.
+If you are using the local docker compose setup, your username and password would be `user` and `password123`, respectively, and the host would be `http://gateway:8000`.